liamradley1/Bank/README.md

 # Bank

+  /* This software has been deprecated in favour of conversion into an application based in React.js.
+There will be core attributes                                                      used when connecting to databases in the newer project.                                                                        */

 - Emulates a terminal version of a centralised banking database.
 - Uses a PostgreSQL database to manage transactions.